2006 Kenyan Air Force Harbin Y-12 crash: Investigation

+According to a The Standard article published on 11 April, three hours into the flight, the co-pilot, Captain Joseph Njogu Muriithi, contacted Moi Air Base's air traffic control (ATC), telling them that he had heard a bang on the rear side of the aircraft, adding that he could not ascertain what was happening.
+No further communication between Moi Air Base's ATC and the pilots were established.
+In addition, The Standard also claimed that government sources had speculated that the flight could have either been shot down or been struck by an object.
+In response to the article, Mutua clarified that "the pilot of the aircraft never reported any mechanical failure to any control tower, and all initial investigations indicate the crash was caused by bad weather" and characterized reports of the aircraft being shot down or struck by an object as "[w]ild and reckless reporting".

 On 12 April, it was reported that a preliminary report had been compiled by the Kenya Civil Aviation Authority.
 Transport minister Chirau Ali Mwakwere stated on 11 April that "The report basically points to the weather as the probable cause."
 By 14 April, it was reported that investigators had flown the wreckage of the aircraft to Nairobi for further analysis.
 Investigators, whose main interest was the black box, also left Marsabit after questioning witnesses to the crash and had scheduled to talk to the survivors.
 Although officials had yet to conclude the investigations, according to The Standard, preliminary investigations indicated that poor visibility caused the plane to crash.
 By 22 April, preliminary findings did not lend credence to a mechanical issue involving the aircraft.
 It was reported that investigators were pursuing pilot error as the cause of the accident.
 A division of the investigation focused on the pilots' social life, state of health, and the circumstances involving both pilots preceding the flight.
 Flight regulations maintained that pilots should not attempt to land at airports if the runway is not visible within 200 ft above the ground.
 A pilot who had flown to Marsabit, talking to The Daily Nation, said that the absence of an instrument landing system (ILS), among other reliable navigational equipment, along with the aircraft not being capable of attempting a landing in "zero visibility", should have all been indications to not attempt an approach to Marsabit airstrip.
 Another pilot stated that the pilot should not have attempted to land, stating, "Pilot error is a most likely pointer."